nicklockwood/FXForms/README.md

 If the field is a collection type (such as NSArray, NSSet, etc.), the form will allow the user to select multiple options instead of one.
 Collections are handled as followed, depending on the class of the property: If you use `NSArray`, `NSSet` and `NSOrderedSet`, the selected values will be stored directly in the collection; If you use an `NSIndexSet`, the indexes of the values will be stored; If you use `NSDictionary`, both the values *and* their indexes will be stored.
 For ordered collection types, the order of the selected values is guaranteed to match the order in the options array.

+Multi-select fields can also be used with `NS_OPTIONS`-style bitfield enum values.
+Just use an integer as your property type, and then specify a field type of `FXFormFieldTypeBitfield`.
+You can then either specify explicit bit values in your options by using `NSNumber` values, or let FXForms infer the bit value from the index.

 Cell configuration
 -------------------